svyatoslav-reshetnikov/Dry-Run-Review/README.md

 ## Question 2
 Can you talk about a framework that you've used recently (Apple or third-party)?
 What did you like/dislike about the framework?
 ## Answer 2
 I'd like to tell about RxSwift framework.
 RxSwift is a realization of a ReactiveX project for Swift.
-ReactiveX is a is a combination of the best ideas from the Observer pattern, the Iterator pattern, and functional programming.
+ReactiveX is a combination of the best ideas from the Observer pattern, the Iterator pattern, and functional programming.
 I used one in all of my project because it avoids callback-hell and makes my code shorter and easier for understanding others.
 RxSwift has a few things you should know before you'll to use it:

  1. Observable - an object that generates data.
  2. Subscriber - an object that follows data from Observable.